aquasecurity/trivy/docs/docs/compliance/compliance.md

 ### Compliance ID

-id field is the name used to execute the compliance scan via trivy
+ID field is the name used to execute the compliance scan via trivy
 example:

 ```sh
 trivy k8s --compliance k8s-cis-1.23
 ```

-id naming convension: {platform}-{type}-{version}
+ID naming convention: {platform}-{type}-{version}

 ### Compliance Platform

-The platform field specifies the type of platform on which to run this compliance report. supported platforms:
+The platform field specifies the type of platform on which to run this compliance report.
+Supported platforms:

 - k8s (native kubernetes cluster)
 - eks (elastic kubernetes service)